epicallan/learn-you-haskell/DataTypes/readme.md

 > The data keyword introduces a truly new albegraic data type.

 > The type keyword gives us a synonym to use for an existing type.
 We can use the type and its synonym interchangeably.
-1 comment
+  Type does not allow us to define instances for the new data type.

 > The newtype keyword gives an existing type a distinct meaning( its like a mask over an existing type)